 Accident-Related Losses and Expenses

-For example, suppose you fractured your leg in a hit-and-run accident and work in a field that requires you to be on your feet most of the day.
-As a result, you may qualify to pursue compensation for work you missed until you recover.
+In personal injury cases, plaintiffs can pursue compensation for damages related to their physical injuries.
+They can also seek other compensatory damages.
+For example, suppose you fractured your leg in a hit-and-run crash and work in a field that requires you to be on your feet most of the day.
+You may qualify to pursue compensation for work you missed until you recover.

-Other examples of compensatory damages include:
+Other examples of compensatory damages can include:

 - Medical bills related to your injuries, including costs for future medical treatment